 - New community standards.
 You’ll notice that the total pool of available writers has decreased slightly, yet the quality of these writers has increased substantially.
 Much more to come on this in the very near future.

-Have suggestions on what features or enhancement we should work on next?
-Email us at email@example.com.
+Have suggestions on what features or enhancements we should work on next?
+Email us at firstname.lastname@example.org.